ammohanrao/DeltaDiag/README.md

 A medical diagnostic decision support model on DBMI database with 95% accuracy.
 This model is extended to a database consisting of 171K published clinical reports.
 Output is given in epoch_out.txt

-Main logic is described in explainer.txt
+Main logic is described in explainer.txt.
+INPUT FILES: columbia.csv  downloaded from DBMI site.